Trusted WordPress tutorials, when you need them most.

 How to show the total comment count using code

 Here, you will see all the ready-made snippets that you can add to your site using WPCode.
-This includes code that allows you to disable attachment pages, upload SVG files, disable automatic updates, and more.
+This includes code that allows you to deactivate the comment section, disable attachment pages, upload SVG files, disable automatic updates, and more.

 To create your own snippet, hover your mouse over ‘Add Your Custom Code,’ and then click the ‘Use snippet’ button underneath.